djhshih/swl/spec.md

 - `f : rec{k:tk, a:[t1], b:[t2], ...} -> rec{k:tk, u1:v1, u2:v2, ...}`

 then:
+- the grouped input presented to `f` has schema `rec{ k:tk, a:[t1], b:[t2], ... }`
 - `map_by f "k" xs : tab{ k:[tk], u1:[v1], u2:[v2], ... }`

+with the following rules:
+- the grouping key `k` is presented to `f` as a scalar group key
+- each non-key grouped column is presented as an array containing the values from the rows in that group
+- within each grouped array, value order is the original input row order restricted to that group
-where the output row count equals the number of distinct values in `xs.k`.
+- the output row count equals the number of distinct values in `xs.k`

 ### Pipeline
 - `A | B | C` desugars to: